-As the world becomes increasingly connected and trends around customer expectations and personalisation continue to rise, inbound marketing is being taken up by more and more businesses of all sizes looking to grow in repeatable, predictable ways.
+As the world becomes increasingly connected, inbound marketing is being taken up by more and more businesses of all sizes looking to grow in repeatable, predictable ways.

 Engaging today's customers with highly personalised messaging is proven to have significantly higher results than traditional outbound or ‘push’ marketing.
 According to research conducted by marketing automation platform HubSpot, It can also reduce wastage and therefore costs by up to 62%.